Koudela/eArc-di/README.md

 follow the logic you have implemented.

 If the third party di-system uses a container then integration is a beginners task.
 You can find a ready to use example for symfony in the bridge folder.
+Don't forget to switch your symfony service definitions to `public`.

 If you use symfony register the SymfonyDICompilerPass and you are ready go (or to migrate step by step).